New monitors are always welcome! Experienced monitors will welcome you and help you master monitoring, reporting, and safety procedures.

 Use the online data entry form.
 The fields of the online form are in the same order as the fields of the printable form.
 Each chimney monitored must be reported separately.

 Submit a report even when there are no swifts.
-Such reports are valuable.
+Such reports are valuable in tracking swift movements.
+They help us to decide which chimneys to stop monitoring when monitors are scarce.

 Feedback